Mike Moustakas Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 19th in the league.
+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 19th in MLB.

-- The Diamondbacks' 4.48 team ERA ranks 20th across all league pitching staffs.
+- The Diamondbacks have a 4.35 team ERA that ranks 19th among all MLB pitching staffs.

-- The Diamondbacks rank 15th in baseball in home runs allowed (61 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs surrendered (63 total, 1.1 per game).

-- The Diamondbacks will send Nelson (1-2) to the mound for his 11th start of the season.
-He is 1-2 with a 5.02 ERA and 36 strikeouts through 52 2/3 innings pitched.
+- Davies (0-1 with a 5.68 ERA and 10 strikeouts in 12 2/3 innings pitched) gets the start for the Diamondbacks, his fourth of the season.

-- The righty last appeared on Tuesday against the Philadelphia Phillies, when he tossed six innings, allowing one earned run while giving up three hits.
+- In his last outing on Saturday against the Boston Red Sox, the righty threw 3 1/3 innings, allowing two earned runs while surrendering five hits.

-- The 25-year-old has put together a 5.02 ERA and 6.2 strikeouts per nine innings in 10 games this season, while allowing a batting average of .281 to his opponents.
+- The 30-year-old has a 5.68 ERA and 7.1 strikeouts per nine innings across three games this season, while giving up a batting average of .286 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.